 (1) Where, under this Part, the Governor is empowered to make regulations for and in relation to giving effect to any of the provisions of the Container Convention, the Safety Convention or the Prevention of Collisions Convention, the power shall, in the case of a provision of any of those Conventions the terms of which are such as to vest in the several Governments who are parties to the Convention a discretion as to whether any, and if so what, action should be taken under the Convention, be construed as an authority to the Governor to make by regulation such provision (if any) with respect to the matter in question as the Governor in the exercise of that discretion thinks proper.

-(2) Notwithstanding any regulation made under any provision of this Part for the purpose of giving effect to any provision of the Container Convention, the Safety Convention or the Prevention of Collisions Convention which requires a particular fitting, material, appliance or apparatus, or type thereof, to be fitted or carried in a ship, or any particular provision to be made in a ship, the Minister may allow any other fitting, material, appliance or apparatus, or type thereof, to be fitted or carried, or any other provision to be made if he is satisfied that that other fitting, material, appliance or apparatus, or type thereof, of provision, is at least as effective as that required by the relevant Convention.
+(2) Notwithstanding any regulation made under any provision of this Part for the purpose of giving effect to any provision of the Container Convention, the Safety Convention or the Prevention of Collisions Convention which requires a particular fitting, material, appliance or apparatus, or type thereof, to be fitted or carried in a ship, or any particular provision to be made in a ship, the Minister may allow any other fitting, material, appliance or apparatus, or type thereof, to be fitted or carried, or any other provision to be made if the Minister is satisfied that that other fitting, material, appliance or apparatus, or type thereof, of provision, is at least as effective as that required by the relevant Convention.

+[Section 78 amended: No. 24 of 2023 s.
+57.]

 Division 2 — Prevention of Collisions Convention

 79. Regulations giving effect to Prevention of Collisions Convention

-(1) The regulations may make provision for and in relation to giving effect to the Prevention of Collisions Convention in relation to vessels, while they are in the area constituted by —
+(1) The regulations may make provision for and in relation to giving effect to the Prevention of Collisions Convention in relation to vessels, while they are in State waters.

-(a) the territorial sea adjacent to the State; and

-(b) the sea on the landward side of the territorial sea adjacent to the State that is not within the limits of the State; and

-(c) waters within the limits of the State.

 (2) A person shall not contravene a regulation made under subsection (1).

-Penalty: $10 000 or imprisonment for 2 years.
+Penalty for this subsection: a fine of $10 000 or imprisonment for 2 years.

-(3) Section 6 does not apply in respect of this section.
+[(3) deleted]

+[Section 79 amended: No. 24 of 2023 s.
+58.]

 Division 3 — Container Convention